Harpreet-kaur786/Bath-and-Beauty-website/README.md

 03. Design Principles:
 •  Proximity: Related elements are grouped together to create a visual connection between them.
 For example, on the product description page, the product image, price, and description are placed close to each other to indicate their relationship.

 •  Contrast: High contrast between text and background colors is used to enhance readability.
 For instance, we used black text on a white background and white text on dark backgrounds in headers and footers.

 •  Typography: Consistent font styles and sizes are used throughout the website to maintain a cohesive look.
 Headings are bold and larger, while body text is kept simple and readable.

 •  Alignment: Proper alignment of elements provides a clean and organized appearance.
 Text, images, and buttons are aligned in a way that guides the user's eye across the page efficiently.

 •  Repetition: Design elements like colors, fonts, and button styles are repeated across pages to provide a cohesive and familiar user experience.

-04. Accessibility Compliance
+04. Accessibility Compliance:
     To improve our website's accessibility compliance, we implemented the following strategies:
 •	Semantic HTML: Used semantic HTML tags such as <header>, <nav>, <main>, and <footer> to provide a clear structure.
 •	Alt Text for Images: Added alt attributes to all images to describe them for screen readers.